-Greta has impressed the whole world with her unrelenting approach against the inaction on climate crisis.
-Many organisations and authorities have appreciated and honored her with various awards for “inspiring and amplifying political demands for urgent climate action reflecting scientific facts”.
+Greta has impressed the whole world with her unrelenting approach against the inaction on the climate crisis.
+Many organizations and authorities have appreciated and honored her with various awards for “inspiring and amplifying political demands for urgent climate action reflecting scientific facts”.

 Greta was bestowed with The Right Livelihood Award, which is widely known as the ‘Alternative Nobel Prize’.
 A Dutch children’s rights organization will present its annual International Children’s Peace Prize to 16-year-old Greta on November 20.
 Greta was considered a strong nominee for the Nobel Peace Prize which was awarded to Ethiopian Prime Minister Abiy Ahmed Ali on October 11, 2019.